Electrical and Automation Engineer . Specialized in LV Switchgear Design and process automation

 - Copper has high conductivity.
 This minimizes losses as well as the amount of copper needed for the winding (volume & weight of winding).

 - Copper has high ductility.
 This means it is easy to bend conductors into tight windings around the transformer's core, thus minimizing the amount of copper needed as well as the overall volume of the winding.

-There are two windings wound over the transformer core that are insulated from each other.
-Windings consists of several turns of copper coils bundled together, and each bundle is connected in series to form a winding.
+Two sets of winding are made over the transformer core and are insulated from each other.
+Winding consists of several turns of copper conductors bundled together and connected in series.